dfinity/response-verification/examples/http-certification/json-api/README.md

 }
 ```

-This will tell the HTTP Gateway to remake the request as an [`update` call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call).
+This will tell the HTTP gateway to remake the request as an [`update` call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call).
 Since it's an update call, the response to this request does not need to be certified.
-We will however need to re-certify the todo list response.
+We will, however, need to re-certify the to-do list response.
 We can reuse the same `certify_list_todos_response` from above to achieve this.

 ```rust
 fn create_todo_item_handler(req: &HttpRequest) -> HttpResponse {